 The Layer 2 module provides an in-depth, granular view of all equipment connections, while color-coded icons indicate if a problem has been acknowledged or remedied.
 Intermapper can monitor switches, routers, servers, or any other IP-enabled device and provide dynamic data, including response time, uptime, CPU and memory utilization, transactions per second, and even temperature.
 You can set up custom notifications to be alerted when customizable thresholds are exceeded or met.
 Intermapper’s responsive web interface allows you to monitor your network from anywhere, at any time, even from your tablet or mobile device.

-Selecting the best network monitoring solution can take time and consideration, but having a powerful solution in place can help bolster security and offer improved insight into the health of your network.
+Selecting the best network monitoring software can take time and consideration, but having a powerful solution in place can help bolster security and offer improved insight into the health of your network.
 What’s more, it can save your company time, money, and peace of mind, allowing you to rest easy that your organization is working efficiently with a sound infrastructure.